boreec/tetris/README.md

-Warning, this repository is a backup mirror for https://gitlab.com/boreec/tetris.

 # Description

-This program is an amateur reproduction of the Tetris game made in C++, Qt and OpenGL.
+This program is an amateur reproduction of the Tetris game made with C++, Qt and OpenGL.

-You can see more similar projects here: https://boreec.fr/projects/
+You can see more similar projects here: https://boreec.github.io/projects

 Here is a video of the game running: https://www.youtube.com/watch?v=kj1cXrnWwcY